 The frequency of the sidetone depends on different settings.
 It largely corresponds to the frequency that a receiver of the broadcast hears with the same setting of his RX (i.e. exactly the same frequency setting / CW Pitch, etc.) or the frequency that is heard even during reception.
-The setting is also customizable to your own habits or frequency inaccuracies.
+The setting can also be adapted to your own habits or frequency inaccuracies (use of the test signal "Freq L" in the System dialog as a correction value).